APMG/requiredemo/README.md

 Depending on your local environment, you'll need to change apache to point at the public_html/ folder in this package.
 Apache should read index.php as the directory index file.

+### Project Dependencies

+As dependencies change throughout the project, you'll need to stay up to date.
+To simultaneously update dependencies for Composer, Node, and Bower, run:

+      grunt update

+This is equivalient to:

+      composer update
+      bower update
+      npm update

 Development
 -----------